AndreaMas/nerf-dataset-creator-plugin/README.md

 ![UnityCapture](https://user-images.githubusercontent.com/32450751/148696613-df457232-7c66-43be-a7bb-fe1f0ea95f48.png)

 A Unity plugin for easy creation of synthetic datasets for NeRF is presented (Neural Radiance Fields: https://www.matthewtancik.com/nerf).
-The output dataset file is identical to the Blender data-sets used in the original NeRF paper.

 The plugin simply spawns cameras around a target, capturing images from them (& additional data).
+The output dataset folder is identical to the Blender datasets used in the original NeRF paper.

 A simple GUI is provided to help the user choose:
 - which game object to target,